 For many, the best thing about WIT is the goodwill and fellowship that develops among members of this exclusive club.
 There's something for everybody.
-Special groups exist within WIT for people with travel-related interests: Amateur Radio Club, the 365 Club (for members who spend 6 months of each year in their unit), Handicapped Club, Traveling Squares (for those who enjoy square dancing), WIT-LEO (for all present and former law enforcement officers) and Singles Club.
+Special groups exist within WIT for people with travel-related interests: Amateur Radio Club, the 365 Club (for members who spend 6 months of each year in their unit), Handicapped Club, WIT-LEO (for all present and former law enforcement officers) and Singles Club.
 Those who seek activity can play bingo, hike, pitch horseshoes and more.
 Those who wish to relax may just want to sit around the campfire swapping tales.

-No matter how frequently you travel, WIT can be of service
+No matter how frequently you travel.
+WIT can be of service

-Whether you travel one weekend a month or every day of the year, you'll benefit from the many conveniences and services WIT offers: membership directory, monthly club magazine, KOA discount card, trip routing, 10% discount at Winnebago Customer Service on parts and catalog sales, opportunities to purchase personal RV insurance, long term convalescence care insurance, and merchandise, access to TTS (WIT's emergency road service), mail forwarding and more to come!
+Whether you travel one weekend a month or every day of the year, you'll benefit from the many conveniences and services WIT offers: membership directory, monthly club magazine, campground discount card, trip routing, 10% discount at Winnebago Customer Service on parts and catalog sales, opportunities to purchase personal RV insurance, long term convalescence care insurance, and merchandise, WIT premium road service, mail forwarding and more to come!